What You Have To Know To Code in the Clink

 Third, don’t accept anything from an inmate to bring out of the prison.
 Obviously, this includes a note saying, “The northwest corner of the fence will be unobserved at 2:20am; meet us there with the guns,” but less obviously, it also includes a handmade thank-you card expressing gratitude for your participation or a message to a prisoner’s mother that he loves her.

-The prisoners know this rule better than you do, and mostly you won’t have trouble with the ones Coding in the Clink; but if somebody asks you to take something out for him, tell him, “I’ll do whatever I can to help; let me talk to Dan real quick.”
+The prisoners know this rule better than you do, and mostly you won’t have trouble with the fellows who are Coding in the Clink; but if somebody asks you to take something out for him, tell him, “I’ll do whatever I can to help; let me talk to Dan real quick.”
 (Probably he’ll say, “Oh–ah–don’t worry about it then, I’m good, never mind.”)

 Fourth, don’t go anywhere outside the six-room Lifeline complex where we’ll be holding the Code Retreat (for example, to the bathroom) without an escort.
 Precisely what “escort” means will vary depending on what your destination is, but it will never mean “prisoner.”

 If you have to go to the bathroom, let Dan know and he’ll arrange things.